-1. Introduction
+Introduction

-Ravensbourne takes its responsibilities for the prevention of terrorism and extremism very seriously.
-This document set outs its approach in response to the Government's publication of its Prevent Duty Guidance for England and Wales in 2015 and Section 29 of the Counter Terrorism and Security Act 2015.

-The Prevent Duty is concerned with preventing people becoming terrorists or supporting terrorism, by challenging extremist ideas where they are used to legitimise terrorism and are shared by terrorist groups.
+- 1. The University takes its responsibilities for the prevention of terrorism and extremism very seriously and this policy sets out its approach in response to the Government's publication of its Prevent Duty Guidance for England and Wales 2015 and the Counter Terrorism and Security Act 2015 s 29. - 2.
+The Prevent Duty is concerned with preventing people being radicalised or drawn into terrorism or drawn into supporting terrorism, by challenging extremist ideas where they are used to legitimise terrorism and are shared by extremist or terrorist groups.
 It means intervening to stop people moving from extremist (albeit legal) groups into terrorist-related activity.
 Terrorism is defined as the use or threatened use of violence for the purpose of advancing a political, religious, racial or ideological cause.
-Extremism is defined as "vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs".
-Also included in our definition of extremism are calls for the death of members of our armed forces.

-Amongst Ravensbourne's values are a commitment to inclusivity and creativity.
-These require us to create an environment where academic freedom and freedom of speech underpin our educational activity and where bigotry, violent and non-violent extremism and hatred have no place.
-Ravensbourne is committed to ensuring vulnerable individuals are safeguarded from being drawn into terrorism and extremism.
+Extremism is defined as 'vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs'.
+Also included in the definition of extremism are calls for the death of members of the armed forces. - 3.
+Amongst the University's values are a commitment to inclusivity and creativity.
+These require an environment where academic freedom and freedom of speech underpin educational activity and where bigotry, violent and non-violent extremism and hatred have no place.
+The University is committed to ensuring vulnerable individuals are safeguarded from being drawn into terrorism and extremism.